 What to do when outdoor amaryllis are not blooming

 Now that I have covered the main reasons for indoor amaryllis houseplants not blooming it’s time to look at the outdoor plants.

-Why do my amaryllis not bloom when they are brought outside?
+Why your indoor amaryllis will not bloom when they are brought outside

 Why do some indoor amaryllis not bloom when you take them outside in the summer?